Expo 2020 Dubai concert with Bollywood singer Sukhwinder Singh postponed - ExBulletin

 The news was confirmed by Expo 2020 on its social media platforms, even as Global Village announced its closure due to inclement weather conditions.

-The statement further read: During the six months of the Expo, scheduled events and performances will occasionally be canceled or postponed for various reasons.
-However, we do want to reassure you that there is a lot to see and do at Expo 2020 Dubai, and we look forward to welcoming you for a safe and secure event.
+The statement further states: During the six months of the Expo, scheduled events and performances will occasionally be canceled or postponed for various reasons.
+However, we want to reassure you that there is plenty to see and do at Expo 2020 Dubai, and we look forward to welcoming you for a safe and secure event.

-Meanwhile, due to wet weather sweeping through the United Arab Emirates over the weekend, the family attraction Global Village also announced earlier today that it will remain closed due to inclement weather and winds. violent, and would reopen on Monday.
+Meanwhile, due to wet weather sweeping through the UAE over the weekend, the family attraction Global Village also announced earlier today that it will remain closed “due to inclement weather conditions and high winds “and would reopen on Monday.

 Buy your Expo 2020 Dubai tickets here